Donald Trump Says U.S. ‘Terminated’ al-Baghdadi’s Top Islamic State Replacement

 — Meet the Press (@MeetThePress) October 27, 2019

-Baghdadi, who is thought to have been born Ibrahim Awwad Ibrahim Ali Muhammad al-Badri al-Samarra, became the leader of the Islamic State in 2010 after the death of Abu Omar al-Baghdadi, expanding the group’s reach.
+al-Baghdadi, who is thought to have been born Ibrahim Awwad Ibrahim Ali Muhammad al-Badri al-Samarra, became the leader of the Islamic State in 2010 after the death of Abu Omar al-Baghdadi, expanding the group’s reach.
 Trump says that the man was chased into a tunnel by a dog and U.S. troops, where he detonated a suicide vest that killed both himself and three of his 14 or so children.

 During the press conference revealing the death, Trump revealed sensitive information that concerned some experts.
 As The Inquisitr previously reported, the president spoke about details like the number of helicopters used and when they launched, along with technical aspects of the mission.
 Samatha Vinograd, an Obama-era national security expert, said that the amount of information he shared was surprising.